 43 Repealed by the Youth, Sport and Recreation Repeal Act 1984.

-44 Marginal notes in the Constitution Acts Amendment Act 1899 referring to the legislation from which provisions were derived have been omitted from the compilation.
+44 Marginal notes in the Constitution Acts Amendment Act 1899 referring to the legislation from which provisions were derived have been omitted from the reprint.

 45 The Motor Vehicle Dealers Amendment Act 2003 s.
 25 and 26 read as follows: